Howrah: Demographics

 In the 1896 census of British India, Howrah had a population of 84,069, which grew to 157,594 in the 1901 census.
 This rapid growth was due to abundance of job opportunities, which resulted in a 100% increase in male population during this period, whereas the female population grew only by 60%.

 Geography

 Climate

 Howrah has a Tropical wet-and-dry climate (Köppen climate classification Aw).
 The summers here have a good deal of rainfall, while the winters have very little.
 The temperature averages 26.3 °C. Precipitation averages 1744 mm.

+Howrah has been ranked 40th best "National Clean Air City" (under Category 1 >10L Population cities) in India.

 Civic administration

 Howrah Municipal Corporation is responsible for the administration of Howrah.
 The tenure of the last board of HMC had ended back on 10 December 2018.
 From then onwards the corporation has been run by unelected board of administrators selected by the West Bengal government.
 The Howrah City Police is responsible for law enforcement in the city.